 Plates on a plane

-The coveted frequent flyer pass is as elusive to me as good airplane food.
+The coveted frequent flyer pass is as elusive to me as good airline food.
 Though I travel a lot, it’s still not enough to grant me this golden ticket, so every occasional upgrade is a big deal – I still remember that three-course menu of pretty-looking and delicious fare from Emirates with delight.
 That, and the bag of peanuts on my first ever flight.
 They tasted like the best thing I’d ever eaten.

 Where money is no object, every major airline’s grub will be good and plentiful.
 Often branded by Michelin star chefs and accompanied by equally good wine, other plush bonuses even include a shisha smoke (yes, really – a recent addition to the ultra-premium Emirates First Class).
-But why is the phrase ‘airplane food’ so often the smokescreen for bad food?
+But why is the phrase ‘airline food’ so often the smokescreen for bad food?
 It’s not rare to hear someone liken an especially poor meal to the dinners in the sky – and you can bet they don’t mean the ones with supermodel-looking hostesses and silver cutlery.

 In reality, the often-vilified airplane food category is more of a portmanteau for many things to many people: either an occasional annoyance or an occasional treat for the leisure traveller; an important lifestyle issue for frequent and ultra-frequent fliers; or as a no-brainer for the customers travelling with low-cost airlines, often divided into two camps: those who buy the food for sheer sustenance, and those who’d rather starve than pay £5 for a sandwich that would be easily confused with the cardboard box in which it’s served.